isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 and you should get something like this (Ping example):

 ```
-[{"sourceId":"urn:pixel:DataSource:Ping","sourceTypeId":"Ping","indexName":"arh-lts-ping"}]
+[
+  {
+    "sourceId": "urn:pixel:DataSource:Ping",
+    "sourceTypeId": "Ping",
+    "indexName": "arh-lts-ping"
+  }
+]
 ```
+We can also check the data in Kibana.
+The URL depends on your site.
+For THPA it is [(https://admin.grskg.pixel-ports.eu/kibana/app/kibana](https://admin.grskg.pixel-ports.eu/kibana/app/kibana)
+user: pixel

-This means that in Kibana (https://admin.grskg.pixel-ports.eu/kibana/app/kibana), you have now a new index called **arh-lts-ping** and you should be able to disckver the data there.
-In our ping example, you should get something like this
+pass= look in public VM /opt/pixel/Installation/docker/public/secrets/frontrp.admin.password So in Kibana you have now a new index called **arh-lts-ping** and you should be able to discover the data there.
+In our ping example, you should get something like this:

 <p align="center">
 <img src="img/kibana1.jpg" alt="Kibana eample" align="center" />
 </p>
-Currently there is only one doc in the Kibana example.
-This is caused if the susbcription mode refers to **update** (everytime the value is updated in Orion, it is also updated in Elasticsearch, this imposes to include timestamps in the entity ID if you want to have a historic).
-Now DAL and IH are being enhanced to support an **insert** mode where all values will be stored to have a historic under the same index (here there is no need to include a timestamp in the entity ID).

 </div>